MarkKozel/CompOrgEText/docs/Foundations/Pioneers/vonNeumann.md

 ## Conclusion

 von Neumann's model, based on the human nervous system, re-defined computer architecture.
-Th interactions between *Control*, *CPU* and *Memory* are paramount in the success of computer technology.
+The interactions between *Control*, *CPU* and *Memory* are paramount in the success of computer technology.

 Today's computers contain the same core elements, albeit, considerably faster and smaller.